-Charlotte A. Peterson, Ph.D. is the Joseph Hamburg Endowed Professor and Director of the Center for Muscle Biology.
-She recently stepped down as Associate Dean for Research in the College, a position she served from 2006-2016 and director of the CMB from 2015-2021.
-In 2016 she accepted an appointment at the NIH through an Intergovernmental Personnel Appointment at the NIH.
-She will provide scientific oversite to a new NIH initiative through the Office of the Director’s Common Fund entitled “Molecular Transducers of Physical Activity Consortium” (MoTrPAC).
+Charlotte A. Peterson, Ph.D. is Professor Emeritis in the Department of Physical Therapy and member of the Center for Muscle Biology (CMB).
+She served as Associate Dean for Research in the College from 2006-2016 and director of the CMB from 2015-2021.
+In 2016 she accepted an appointment at the NIH through an Intergovernmental Personnel Appointment to serve as scientific advisor to the Office of the Director’s Common Fund Initiative entitled “Molecular Transducers of Physical Activity Consortium” (MoTrPAC).
 MoTrPAC is a multi-institutional consortium that includes pre-clinical animal studies, clinical trials, and analyses and bioinformatics centers with the goal of discovering the molecules and pathways responsible for physical activity’s benefits for human health.
 She served in that capacity for 2 years and currently is a member of the National Advisory Council on Aging (NACA) while continuing to oversee her extramurally-funded research program in the College.
 Dr. Peterson is a Fellow of the Gerontological Society of America

 Dr. Peterson’s research focuses on elucidation of cellular and molecular mechanisms controlling skeletal muscle structure and function.
 She has been continuously funded through federal research grants since 1992 and is currently funded by the NIH to study the role of adult stem cells in muscle maintenance and adaptation; the influence of obesity and inflammation on muscle function; interventions to maintain muscle health in the face of chronic disease and during aging; and strategies to improve exercise outcomes in the elderly.
 Her long-term goal is to develop new strategies to prevent frailty and loss of functional independence.